glowinthedark/create-image-gallery/README.md

 Python script for creating a static HTML image gallery.

-Uses `imagemagic` for thumbnail generation and Python Pillow for EXIF data extraction.
+Uses `imagemagick` for thumbnail generation and Python Pillow for EXIF data extraction.

 ## Requirements